Gary Zhexi Zhang (UK, 1993)

 He has taught as a lecturer in Critical Studies at Goldsmiths MFA, a PhD external examiner at the RCA, and adjunct lecturer at Parsons School of Design in New York, where he also co-founded the design studio Foreign Objects.

-Gary Zhexi Zhang, La Becque, 2025, photo Aurélien Haslebacher
+Gary Zhexi Zhang, La Becque Open Studios, 2025, photo Aurélien Haslebacher